-In the video bellow, Stewart will show you some tricks how to improve the quality of your aerial footage.
+In the video below, Stewart will show you some tricks on how to improve the quality of your aerial footage.
 Even without full manual control using custom EV settings and AE lock you can get impressive improvements.

 How To Use The Smart Return To Home Function

 The “RTH” features allow us to bring back the drone by pressing a single button.
 It can be activated from the transmitter’s left button as wells as via the DJI Fly APP.
 Prior take-off you need the set the RTH altitude according to the fight zone, usually, 30-50m should be fine.
 Also remember that if your drone is within 20 meters of you when you press the RTH button, it will land exactly where it is.
 Note: the Mavic Mini does not have an obstacle avoidance system!

 How To Link The Remote Controller: Binding instructions